Engaging school pupils with an Autism Spectrum Disorder - Teacher Q&A

 As the lead for the ARP, I don't have a lot to do with the mainstream special educational needs (SEN) provision in our school.
 It can be more successful to contact the SEN team in your local authority because they will have the contacts for the specialist provision leads.

-Lucie Fitton - Head of Learning and Participation
+Written by Lucie Fitton, Head of Learning and Participation

 20 April 2018